Revelation 11

 Doxology of the Elders: Psalm 2 (vv.16-18)

-1. God has personally intervened in power, and imposed His sovereignty; “thou hast taken thy great power and hast reigned”.
+1. God has personally intervened in power, and imposed His sovereignty, and thus the reign of Christ begins; “thou hast taken thy great power and hast reigned”.

 2. The nations’ wrath having become full, God’s wrath finally comes; “the nations have been full of wrath, and thy wrath is come”.